Skip to Content

 The full recipe with measurements is in the recipe card below.

-Step 1: Combine the egg yolks, garlic, ginger, rice vinegar, Dijon mustard, and gochujang with an immersion blenderfood processor, or blender.
+Step 1: Combine the egg yolks, garlic, ginger, rice vinegar, Dijon mustard, and gochujang with an immersion blender, a food processor, or a blender.

 Ingredients for the aioli in a blender cup.